chanulee/jetson-orin-nano-super-setup/README.md

 # Gemma 4 E4B local LLM on Jetson Orin Nano Super

-This directory contains a beginner-friendly, all-in-one setup guide and automation script to run Google's **Gemma 4 E4B GGUF** local Large Language Model (LLM) on your **NVIDIA Jetson Orin Nano Super Developer Kit** (8GB unified memory, 67 TOPS).
+Setup guide + automation script to run Google's **Gemma 4 E4B GGUF** model on your **NVIDIA Jetson Orin Nano Super Developer Kit** (8GB unified memory, 67 TOPS).

-We use a custom compiled build of `llama.cpp` targeting the Orin's Ampere GPU to get full hardware acceleration.
+I'm using a custom compiled build of `llama.cpp` targeting the Orin's Ampere GPU to get full hardware acceleration.
+Using Q4 model instead of Q8 - Ref [this video](https://www.youtube.com/watch?v=EGnA_kqu3is&list=WL&index=5)

 ---

-## ⚡ Quick Start: One-Command Installation
+## Quick Start: One-Command Installation

 To install everything, simply open your terminal, navigate to this folder, and run:

 ```bash
 ./install.sh
 ```

+This was tested on JetPack 7.2.
+If you have to set up your Jetpack, check the official setup guide by [NVIDIA](https://docs.nvidia.com/jetson/orin-nano-devkit/user-guide/latest/quick_start.html#overview)

 ### What the installer does:
 1.  **Configures 8GB Swap Space**: Crucial for Orin's 8GB unified memory to prevent out-of-memory crashes.